-OF ANY KIND, EXPRESS OR IMPLIED, IN CONNECTION WITH THIS AGREEMENT
+ANY KIND, EXPRESS OR IMPLIED, IN CONNECTION WITH THIS AGREEMENT OR THE

-OR THE REGISTRAR TOOL KIT OR OTHER TOOL KITS, INCLUDING BUT NOT LIMITED
+REGISTRAR TOOL KIT OR OTHER TOOL KITS, INCLUDING BUT NOT LIMITED TO

-TO WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE,
+WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, AND

-AND WARRANTIES ARE NOT LEGALLY EXCLUDABLE.
-WITHOUT ANY LIMITATION
+WARRANTIES ARE NOT LEGALLY EXCLUDABLE.
+WITHOUT ANY LIMITATION TO THE

-TO THE FOREGOING, REGISTRY OPERATOR MAKES NO REPRESENTATIONS OR WARRANTIES
+FOREGOING, REGISTRY OPERATOR MAKES NO REPRESENTATIONS OR WARRANTIES OF

-OF ANY KIND WHATSOEVER THAT THE FUNCTIONS CONTAINED IN THE REGISTRAR
+ANY KIND WHATSOEVER THAT THE FUNCTIONS CONTAINED IN THE REGISTRAR TOOL

-TOOL KIT OR OTHER TOOL KITS WILL MEET REGISTRAR'S REQUIREMENTS, OR
+KIT OR OTHER TOOL KITS WILL MEET REGISTRAR'S REQUIREMENTS, OR THAT THE

-THAT THE OPERATION OF THE REGISTRAR TOOL KIT OR OTHER TOOL KITS WILL
+OPERATION OF THE REGISTRAR TOOL KIT OR OTHER TOOL KITS WILL BE

-BE UNINTERRUPTED OR ERROR-FREE, OR THAT DEFECTS IN THE REGISTRAR TOOL
+UNINTERRUPTED OR ERROR-FREE, OR THAT DEFECTS IN THE REGISTRAR TOOL KIT

-OR OTHERWISE.
-SHOULD THE REGISTRAR TOOL KIT, OTHER TOOL KITS, OR CERTIFICATE
+OTHERWISE.
+SHOULD THE REGISTRAR TOOL KIT, OTHER TOOL KITS, OR

-COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION OF REGISTRAR'S
+ASSUMES THE ENTIRE COST OF ALL NECESSARY SERVICING, REPAIR OR

 6.4.2.
 Notwithstanding anything contained

-in comprehensive general liability insurance from a reputable insurance
+US$2,000,000 in comprehensive general liability insurance from a reputable

 maintain insurance meeting these requirements throughout the Term of this